ricardooriol/DistyVault/README.md

-# 💠 SAWRON - Connect the Dots & Fill the Gaps 💠
+# 💠 DistyVault - Gather, distill and control your knowledge 💠

-**The Ultimate Knowledge Distillation AI Processing Platform**

 ---

-## What is SAWRON?
+## What is DistyVault?

-SAWRON is a powerful knowledge distillation platform that transforms diverse content sources into structured, actionable insights using advanced AI.
-You have complete control over your data processing - choose between **local AI processing** for maximum privacy or **online AI providers** for enhanced capabilities.
+DistyVault is a powerful knowledge distillation platform that transforms diverse content sources into structured, actionable documents using advanced AI.
+You have complete control over your data processing, being able to choose between **local AI processing** for maximum privacy or **online AI providers** for enhanced capabilities.
 The application runs locally on your machine, but you decide where the AI processing happens.

 ### Core Purpose

-SAWRON distills complex information from various sources into clear, numbered insights that help you:
+DistyVault distills complex information from various sources into clear, numbered insights that help you:

 - **Connect scattered information** across different content types
 - **Fill knowledge gaps** with AI-powered analysis and research
 - **Build a searchable knowledge base** of distilled insights